sherlcok314159/jekyll-blog/_posts/2022-06-19-Retieval-Enhanced transformer.md

 ---

 ## Problems To Solve
-1. To <b>Scale Down</b> the model size while maintaining the performances
+1. To <b>Scale Down</b> the model size while maintaining the performances.
-2. To incorporate `External Memory Retrieval` in the Large Language Model Modelling
+2. To incorporate `External Memory Retrieval` in the Large Language Model Modelling.

 ![](2022/06/19/ecSmGwTuBbzYnDX.png)